rkotov93/rails_rate_limiter/README.md

 # RailsRateLimiter

 This is a high level rate limiting gem for Ruby on Rails using Redis.
-It limits amount of requests on controllers level, that allows you to customize rate limiting options using everything that available in your action, e.g. `current_user`.
+It limits amount of requests on controller's level, that allows you to customize rate limiting options using everything that available in your action, e.g. `current_user`.

 ## Installation